Theory of Coulomb blockaded transport in realistic Majorana nanowires: Two-terminal generalized Meir Wingreen formula

 is the tunneling rate for the electron from the lead at $\alpha$ end to the nanowire (same for the opposite direction), and

-is the tunneling rate for the hole from the lead at $\alpha$ end to the nanowire (same for the opposite direction), where $\tau_\alpha$ are assumed to be the same at both ends $\alpha$ and therefore can be set to $1$ only by changing the overall scale of the conductance $G$.
-Note that $u_{p,\alpha\sigma}$ and $v_{p,\alpha\sigma}$ are coefficients of electron/hole relation with quasi-particle/hole that are discussed in more detail in Sec.~\ref{sec:level1_4}.
+is the tunneling rate for the hole from the lead at $\alpha$ end to the nanowire (same for the opposite direction), where $\tau_\alpha$ are assumed to be the same at both ends $\alpha$.
+Within the tunneling limit considered here, the value of the tunneling amplitudes $\tau_\alpha$ determines the overall scale of the conductance $G$.
+In our calculation, the value of $\tau_\alpha$ has been chosen so that the peak height in the normal metal (i.e., large $V_z$) regime is equal to 1.
+This should be considered a choice of units for our calculation.
+Comparison to experimental data can be made by scaling the experimental data in a similar way by the normal state conductance.
+We note that this choice of unit is the natural one in the tunneling limit under consideration here.
+Note that $u_{p,\alpha\sigma}$ and $v_{p,\alpha\sigma}$ are coefficients of electron and hole relation with quasiparticle and hole that are discussed in more detail in Sec.~\ref{sec:level1_4}.

-The equation for $G$ in Eq.\eqref{conductance_gamma}, together with the definitions Eq.\eqref{Q_0}-Eq.\eqref{tunnel_Lambda}, is the central formalism used in this work to compute the conductance of a system $Q$ coupled to separate leads $L$ and $R$.
-Since the only constraint in equations for the conductance (Eq.\eqref{Q_0}-Eq.\eqref{tunnel_Lambda}) connecting the number of electrons $N$ to the quasiparticle degrees of freedom is through the parity, the results are invariant as long as $N$ changes by $2$.
+The equation for $G$ in Eq. \eqref{conductance_gamma}, together with the definitions \eqref{Q_0}-\eqref{tunnel_Lambda}, is the central formalism used in this work to compute the conductance of a system $Q$ coupled to separate leads $L$ and $R$.
+Since the only constraint in equations for the conductance [Eqs. \eqref{Q_0}-\eqref{tunnel_Lambda}] connecting the number of electrons $N$ to the quasiparticle degrees of freedom is through the parity, the results are invariant as long as $N$ changes by $2$.
 Using Eq.\eqref{electrostaticE}, this also implies that the conductance $G$ is periodic in $n_g$ with period 2.
-Because of this, in this paper, we will only plot the gate charge $n_g$ over two periods i.e. a range of length 4.
+Because of this, in this paper, we will only plot the gate charge $n_g$ over two periods i.e., a range of length 4.
 This formalism reduces, in the case where leads $L$ and $R$ coincide in space, to the well-known conductance derived by Meir and Wingreen\cite{Meir1992Landauer} for interacting systems.
-Our work generalizes the formalism to the situation with arbitrarily spatially separated L and R leads as appropriate for Majorana nanowire experiments.
+Our work generalizes the formalism to the situation with arbitrarily spatially separated $L$ and $R$ leads as appropriate for Majorana nanowire experiments.